 As you go to sleep there is a juncture between wakefulness and sleep where we see hallucinations.
 It is called Hypnagogia and lasts only a few seconds.
 I enjoy watching out for this moment because the images that arrive are random, unconnected to my daytime thoughts, vivid and sometimes quite extraordinary.
 They seem unconnected to the wakeful thoughts I am leaving and unlike dreaming they belong to no narrative; for instance the hallucinations will start an unknown family on motorbike with a father hugging a child (that a few nights ago, where did that come from?), or a house that I have never seen, or a basket of fruit.
 One night it was a pink horse with large pram wheels that rolled joyfully across my vision.

 On anther occasion I saw sheep with trees growing from their backs.
 Most surprising to me is that the hidden machinery of subconsciousness can so effortlessly generate such a variety of original and perfectly formed ideas.
-I believe it points to the possibility that underneath the umwelt is a bounteous free-flowing river of complex grammars.
+I believe it points to the possibility that underneath consciousness is another bounteous free-flowing world with many complex grammars.

 Of course modern painters have used the distortions, exaggerations and metaphor of umwelt experience for inspiration.
 Amongst the most vivid and uninhibited examples are the works of Edvard Munch who painted his landscapes in primary colours and human faces that look like pears with eyes.
 In spite of his distortion, and departure from the reality of the umgebung, Munch’s images speak directly to our emotions .